HoustonUseRs/intro-to-web-scraping/workshop_guide.md

 View source of https://www.governmentjobs.com/careers/houston, needing to log in, etc.

-Scraping PDFs (we can mention for this they can use tabula and its drivers) Scraping pages with logins, data loaded through PHP, Javascript (we can mention for this they can use selenium and its drivers)
+1. Scraping PDFs (we can mention for this they can use tabula and its drivers)
+1. Scraping pages with logins, data loaded through PHP, Javascript (we can mention for this they can use selenium and its drivers)
-Advanced crawling (we can mention for this they can use something like scrapy spiders)
+1. Advanced crawling (we can mention for this they can use something like scrapy spiders)

-#### finding help, and resources
+#### Finding help &  Resources

+Review what you learned today and more with this rvest [Data Camp tutorial](https://www.datacamp.com/community/news/web-scraping-in-r-rvest-tutorial-43z6wf5u86)

+Learn to scrape data in Python using [Beautiful Soup and Pandas](https://pythonprogramminglanguage.com/web-scraping-with-pandas-and-beautifulsoup/)